Skip to main content

 Timer Metrics

 Timer metrics track a duration of time, in milliseconds.
-They are stored as 32-bit integers, and are tallied at the end of a heartbeat interval; the timer metric value is stored per-interval, so a continuously running timer will report values equivalent to the heartbeat interval:
+They are stored as 32-bit integers, and are tallied at the end of a Heartbeat interval; the timer metric value is stored per-interval, so a continuously running timer will report values equivalent to the Heartbeat interval:

 To define a timer metric: